The role of the Trustee Directors

 Trust Board Committees

 The Trustee Directors may establish committees to carry out some of their governance functions which may include making decisions, although any decisions made will be deemed decisions of the Trust Board.
-The membership and responsibilities of board committees are set out in the committee's terms of reference.
+They are the only people who can form committees.
+The membership and responsibilities of board committees are set out in the committee's terms of reference, which can be found in our governance handbook.

 Currently the committees comprise:

 1. Education - monitoring the effectiveness of educational provision in the Trust.
-This committee is chaired by Mrs Susan Potter.
+The committee Chair is to be determined in November 2021.

 2. Resources - monitoring how effectively resources including finance and buildings are used to support the Trust’s work.
-This committee is chaired by Mr Nigel John Stapleton.
+The committee Chair is to be determined in November 2021.

 3. Appointments and Renumeration - monitoring the effectiveness of resources including people and pay.
 This committee is chaired by The Very Revd Dianna Lynn Gwilliams.